TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/schedule-data-backup.md

 ---

-Use Yugabyte Platform to perform a regularly scheduled backup of a full YugabyteDB universe or selected tables.
+Use ZNbase Platform to perform a regularly scheduled backup of a full ZNbaseDB universe or selected tables.

 ## Schedule a backup

-1. In the YugabyteDB Admin Console, click **Universes** in the navigation bar, then click the name of the universe you want to schedule backups for.
+1. In the ZNbaseDB Admin Console, click **Universes** in the navigation bar, then click the name of the universe you want to schedule backups for.
 2. Click the **Tables** tab and verify that backups are enabled.
 If disabled, click **Enable Backup**.
 3. Click the **Backups** tab and then click **Create Scheduled Backup**.
 The **Create Backup** form appears.